 Looking to Start with Maximising Efficiency?

 Choose any of the methods described above.
 You can start by implementing them step-by-step and see how it affects efficiency at the workplace.
+Lean Manufacturing methods are part of a larger picture to maximise efficiency at every stage of the product development process.

 For engineering companies looking for innovative and efficient solution, we would also advise to look into cloud manufacturing.
 This helps to reduce the overhead costs related to procurement processes and does not need any investments.